 - Tail Fanning – This is a defensive behavior, especially when protecting a mate.

-You can respond more appropriately if you become sensitive to the parrot’s body language.
+You can respond better if you become sensitive to your parrot’s body language.

 Biting And Nipping